 I have a suspicion that this dish was originally prepared using corncobs, but this is just a hunch as the one I've always known is made with fine cornmeal.

-A quick Google search shows this dish also exist in Cuba and also Puerto Rican too (there are differences between the dishes).
+A quick Google search shows this dish also exists in Cuba and also Puerto Rica too (there are differences between the dishes).
 This suggests that the dish, which has a Taino name, predates all three countries as separate entities and perhaps is just a remnant of times when the islands all belonged to Spain.
-There are at least 4 versions of a dish with the same name in all three Spanish Caribbean countries.
-If this is so Guanimo should join casabe as one of our “ancient” foods.
+There are at least four versions of a dish with the same name in all three Spanish Caribbean countries.
+If this is so Guanimo should join casabe as one of our "ancient" foods.

 The addition of Scotch bonnet peppers is my own.
 Usually this is served, like pasteles en hoja, with ketchup and hot sauce on the side, but I just decided to make it spicy inside.
 So this is more like my own version of a dish that seems to have many incarnations.